 Companies spend a lot of money and effort to generate traffic, more or less qualified, on their website - Admit it... you too 😉

 On average, less than 5% of visitors to a B2B website register or fill in their details.
-Conclusion: most of the generated traffic are anonymous visitors, and therefore untapped leads, futile efforts.
+Conclusion: the majority of generated traffic are anonymous visitors, and therefore untapped leads, a futile effort.

 Some B2B solutions currently make it possible to identify a part of the companies that visit your website so you can contact them.
 These include Get Albacross, Get Quanty, Clearbit, Leadberry, Leadfeeder...

 The hack that we will unveil does not replace these solutions, but provides new opportunities to contact your potential customers at the right time.